Claimed: Plot

 In wake of their escape from the walker-overrun prison, Tara and Glenn are picked up by Abraham, Rosita, and Eugene in their military vehicle as they drive north.

 Meanwhile, Rick, Michonne, and Carl, having regrouped in an abandoned home, are eating breakfast, when Michonne makes a comment about soy milk for their cereal; Carl replies he would rather have baby formula than soy milk, causing him to recall the apparent loss of his newborn sister Judith, and he leaves the table.
 Rick thanks Michonne for trying to help and being a friend to Carl.
 Later, Carl and Michonne decide to go on a supply run; Rick tries to come but Michonne orders him to get some rest to recover from his injuries.
 Rick goes to bed in an upstairs bedroom as they leave.
 Michonne and Carl bond more during their run, with Carl learning about Michonne's son Andre that she had lost in the apocalypse.
 In one house they come across a children's room where the family appeared to have committed suicide together.
 Recalling her son and her sad memories, Michonne blocks Carl from entering the room.
 Carl opens up about naming Judith, and offers that Judith and Andre are "somewhere" together.

 Recovering in the back of the military vehicle, Glenn insists that Abraham stop so that they can look for Maggie and other survivors from the prison.
 Abraham refuses, stating that he and Rosita are on a mission to bring Eugene to Washington D.C., as Eugene, a scientist, says he knows how to stop the walkers once there.
-Glenn and Abraham get into an argument, drawing a small group of walkers toward them.
-As they start to fire on the walkers, Eugene fumbles with his weapon and accidentally shoots the truck's gas tank.
+Glenn and Abraham argue, drawing a small group of walkers toward them.
+As they begin to fire on the walkers, Eugene fumbles with his weapon and accidentally shoots the truck's gas tank.
 With the walkers dealt with, they are forced to abandon the truck.
 Glenn and Tara head south to continue their search for other survivors from the prison; Abraham, Rosita, and Eugene decide to join them heading south until they are able to find a new vehicle.